zerasul/tokenized-poc-java/accounts-service/README.md

 * Deposit: Allow to create Money Deposit in one of the wallet of our users.
 * Transfer: allow to Transfer Money withing accounts.

+**NOTE**: You need a access token to acess to the API; please see Auth-service readme, for more information.

 ### Accounts

 This Rest API allows to search create, update, delete accounts (Wallets).